 Physiology of sleep

 Sleep is regulated, in large part, by the HPA axis.
 A growing body of research suggests that there is a reciprocal relationship between sleep and HPA activity.
-Let’s take a look regular sleep patterns, and the impact that cortisol can have on these.
+Let’s take a look at regular sleep patterns, and the impact that cortisol can have on these.

 Normal sleep patterns include cycles of light sleep, deeper slow-wave sleep, and REM sleep.
 Slow wave sleep, which is where muscle recovery and restoration of the body occurs, often accounts for much of the first half of the night, while REM sleep, which allows for restoration of the mind, is more prevalent in the second half of the night.
 With each cycle of sleep, the period of REM sleep lengthens.